 With respect to unexpired periods of coverage, the valuation of technical provisions under Solvency II includes future cash flows with respect to premiums, losses (including claims management costs) and acquisition costs.
-Consequently, differences arise between the valuation of technical provisions in the IFRS financial statements of GBO and the corresponding valuation of technical provisions for Solvency II.
+Consequently, differences arise between the valuation of technical provisions under IFRS for GBO and the corresponding valuation of technical provisions for Solvency II.